surf3s/osa_orientations/readme.md

 ### Django app for orientation analysis
 This code is a Django app to do some artifact orientations analysis.
-If you do not want to run a Djano app, the code can still be used in Python to do orientations analysis.
+If you do not want to run a Django app, the code can still be used in Python to do orientations analysis.
 The results are made in Python.
 The plots are made in the html pages using Javascript.